Updated March 16, 2021

-- Automatic interest suspension.
-Interest on federal loans is automatically suspended from March 13 through September 30, 2020.
-USDE guidance indicates that borrowers do not need to take action.
-Interest rates are temporarily being set to 0% on federal student loans, including defaulted and non-defaulted Direct Loans, defaulted and non-defaulted FFEL Program Loans, and Federal Perkins Loans.
-The guidance notes that some FFEL and Perkins loans are owned by institutions, and these are not eligible.
+- Automatic interest suspension: Interest on federal loans is automatically suspended from March 13, 2020, until at least September 30, 2021.
+Interest rates are automatically set to 0% on federal student loans.
+The DOE guidance notes that some loans are owned by institutions or campuses, and these are not eligible.

-- Incentive for employers to provide student loan support.
-The law allows employer contributions to an employee's educational loans to be considered tax-free.
-The benefit is capped at $5,250 is available for 2020 only.
+- Incentive for employers to provide student loan support: The COVID-19 relief allows employer contributions to an employee's educational loans to be considered tax-free until December 31, 2025.
+The benefit is capped at $5,250 a year.

-- Funding for higher education and emergency student aid.
-The stimulus also creates a Higher Education Emergency Relief Fund, which provides for funding to be directly provided to institutions based on a formula in order to defray the expenses, including lost revenue and technology costs associated with distance learning.
-The stimulus requires institutions to dedicate 50% of this funding to emergency financial aid grants for students.
-While we await additional details, veterinary students may wish to contact their financial aid office to explore the emergency aid opportunity.
+- Funding for higher education and emergency student aid: The COVID-19 relief legislation created a Higher Education Emergency Relief Fund, which provides funding to be provided directly to institutions to defray expenses, including lost revenue and technology costs associated with distance learning.
+Veterinary students should contact their financial aid office to explore the emergency aid opportunity.

-USDE FSA will update their COVID-19 resource page as information becomes available.
+The Department of Education is expected to update its COVID-19 resource page as information becomes available.

-Veterinarians and veterinary students are encouraged to contact their loan servicers to discuss the impact of these changes to their specific loan portfolio, and to ensure their contact information is up-to-date.
-If you are not sure who your loan servicer is, please click here to find out.
+Veterinarians and veterinary students are encouraged to contact their loan servicers to discuss the impact of these changes on their specific loan portfolio and to ensure their contact information is up to date.
+If you are not sure who your loan servicer is, you can find out here.